-The ASP.NET Core Blazor Diagram is a feature-rich library for visualizing and creating diagrams.
+The Blazor Diagram is a feature-rich library for visualizing and creating diagrams.
 It supports creating flowcharts, organizational charts, mind maps, and BPMN charts either through code or a visual interface.

 The Blazor Diagram component provides all the standard flowchart shapes as ready-made objects to build flowcharts, making it is easy to add them to a diagram surface in a single call.

 Built-in automatic layout algorithm specifically made for organizational charts to arrange the parent and child node positions automatically.

 The built-in automatic layout algorithm is also built for mind map diagrams, which allows you to define which node should be at the center and which nodes should be placed around the center node in the diagram surface.

 Visualize any graphical object using nodes, which can be arranged and manipulated at the same time on a diagram page.
 They allow the following: